IGinX-THU/IGinX/docs/quickStarts_Parquet/IGinXByDocker-EnglishVersion.md

 $ ./build_iginx_docker.sh -p 6888 -d 6667 -d 7667
 # -p expose port in container for IGinX service
 # -d expose port for parquet services, has to set none or all, depend on the config file
-# User can provice no -p or -d params.
-The default values will be read from /conf/config.properties
+# Both params can be ignored.
+Script will read default value from conf/config.properties
 ```

 The following words are displayed to indicate that the image was built successfully: